SrAlejo44/SrAlejo44/README.md

 ## Hi There 👋

-I’m David Alejandro Gorricho Polanía, Im 25 years old.
-I’m an Informatic Engineer from Sabana University, right now I’m preparing myself to become a DevOps Engineer🚀 and I have a little bit of experience in this area because I did my internship in Avianca in the DevOps Area.
+I’m David Alejandro Gorricho Polanía, Im 26 years old.
+I’m an Informatic Engineer from Sabana University, right now I’m preparing myself to become a DevOps Engineer🚀 and I have a little bit of experience in this area because I did my internship in Avianca in the DevOps Area and right now im working as a Service Design DevOps in B-Secure.

 ## Somthing about me 😎

-As you know I’m currently learning all about DevOps and starting a **[repository](https://github.com/SrAlejo44/DevOps)** where you can see what I’m learning and maybe see new things🧐.
-Further, I am working as an IT team leader in a startup **[BePelican](https://bepelican.org)**.
+As you know I’m currently learning all about DevOps and starting a **[DevOps repository](https://github.com/SrAlejo44/DevOps)** with my own learning and another reposiroty with a friend **[Our-DevOps-Journey](https://github.com/SrAlejo44/Our-DevOps-Journey)** where you can see what I’m learning and maybe see new things🧐.
+Further, I am workingas a Service Design DevOps in **[B-Secure](https://www.b-secure.co/)**.

 🏹 I love play archery, for me it’s a relaxing sport and lets me think about life.